uruws/uws/docs/heroku.md

 Edit the **Weighted** records as needed.

-If all the records have the **same** weight, the DNS will work as a **round robin** setup, so if the 3 records (east, west and heroku) has the same value (100) 1/3 of the traffic will go to each of them.
+If all the records have the **same** weight, the DNS will work as a **round robin** setup, so if the 3 records (east, west and heroku) have the same value (ie: 100), 1/3 of the traffic will go to each of them.

 Any record set with a **0 (zero)** weight will **not** be used.

 So if you need to send **all** the traffic to heroku, set the **heroku** record to **100** and set **east** and **west** records to **0 (zero)**.

+You can play with the weight values as needed, in example: set heroku to 100, east to 50 and west to 50, so most of the traffic will be sent to heroku but aws clusters will still get some traffic.
+And so...